R3Conclave/ccl-documentation/user-guide/docs/conclave-cloud-concepts.md

 You can download the tool [here](https://r3conclave.github.io/ccl-documentation/releases/).

 The `ccl` tool provides all the management options available in the portal.
 It allows you to upload and invoke functions without writing client code.
-This is great for testing out your functions or trying out the Conclave Cloud platform.
+This feature helps to test your functions or try out the Conclave Cloud platform.

 Enter `ccl` in your terminal or command prompt to see available commands.
 There is help available for each command too.
 For example, you can enter the following command to get help for the `functions` command.